Shediac’s Community Solar Farm

 This facility will be connected to the distribution grid in Shediac and provide clean electricity to the two net-zero commercial buildings: Shediac’s Multipurpose Centre and the Government of Canada Pension Centre.

-- Solar panels to create up to a 1.8 megawatt (MW) solar farm on over 10 acres of land
+- Solar panels to create a 1.63 megawatt (MW) solar farm on over 10 acres of land

 - 1 MW, 4 MWh energy storage battery